TEACHER ASSISTANT II - Special Education SUMMARY DESCRIPTION

 - A high school diploma;

-- Two (2) years of experience as a teacher aide or two (2) years experience that demonstrates the ability to perform the duties of the class, such as student instructional activities or personal guidance of students within an organized program.
+- Two (2) years of experience as a teacher aide or two (2) years of experience that demonstrates the ability to perform the duties of the class, such as student instructional activities or personal guidance of students within an organized program.

 Teacher Assistant II - Special Education, desirable qualifications: